The Trust was set up by the Will of Miss M E Swinton Paterson who died on 26 October 1989.

 The Trustees have a wide range of interests in charitable work in Scotland and good knowledge of the work of the Church of Scotland.
 For one of them, Miss Swinton Paterson was the first non-family member to visit her when she was a baby!
 The Trust Secretary is from Lindsays WS and advises the other Trustees on governance, management and legal issues.

-The Trust’s holdings were valued at approximately £1.35M as at April 2015 and the Trustees distribute around £50,000 per year in grants to charities.
-Most of the Trust’s investments are managed by Speirs & Jeffrey, a Glasgow based investment management firm.
+The Trust’s holdings were valued at approximately £1.25M as at April 2019 and the Trustees distribute around £50,000 per year in grants to charities.
+Most of the Trust’s investments are managed by the Glasgow office of Rathbone Investment Management.